 China legally sources pangolin scales for medicinal purposes from a government stockpile.
-However, questions about the stockpile's size and source have arisen given the lack of import records.
+However, an illegal market still flourishes.
 To address this use, WildAid hosted a workshop in Hong Kong SAR, where traditional medicine experts informed the world that there are plenty of alternatives to pangolin scales and that attempting to breed pangolins commercially is unviable.